-Living with cancer can be a painful experience, both physically and emotionally, for the patient, family, and friends.
-Palliative care can help ease the pain.
+Living with cancer can be a painful experience, both physically and emotionally, for the patient, and their family and friends.
+Palliative care can help ease the pain and improve quality of life.
 Palliative care can be thought of as comfort care.
 It is care given to a person living with a life-threatening disease, like cancer.
 It is given in addition to a patient’s cancer treatment and usually begins from the time a person is diagnosed and lasts throughout the course of the disease.

 - Ease pain and other symptoms

 - Offer support to family and friends of the person with cancer